JamesJKrajicek/eecs448_lab8/README.md

-# personal_eecs_page
+# EECS 448 - Lab 8
-This is the private repository for my personal KU EECS webpage
+This was my submission for my EECS 448 - Software Engineering Lab 10